DANS-KNAW/dans-datastation-architecture/docs/data-vault-storage-root.md

 ---------------------

 OCFL is a generic storage model.
 It does not define the concept of a dataset.
 The DANS archival systems (Data Stations and Vault as a Service), on the other hand, are built around the dataset concept.
-The mapping between the two models is as follows:
+It is essential that the datasets stored in the Vault can be reconstructed from the OCFL objects.
+For this purpose this section documents the mapping between the two models.

+### Basic mapping scheme

+The basic mapping scheme is concerned with reconstructing datasets and their version history from OCFL objects.

 | DANS dataset model | OCFL model          | Multiplicity |
 |--------------------|---------------------|--------------|